 A flexible work schedule allows an employee or freelance worker to be more available for family events and social gatherings, allowing for a better sense of well-being.
 Consequently, when workers feel that they have more autonomy and flexibility at work, they also become more productive.

-Get started with Teal to start managing your job search for free.
+Get started with Teal and the Job Application Tracker to start managing your job search for free.